 While a DIY approach is a good idea for crafts, it is not the best strategy to adopt when renegotiating your contract.
 Carriers are trained to sell shipping agreements that maximize profit and shift focus to value-add services that don’t apply to your shipping profile.
 So, having an employee without a sound background in contract negotiation handle your contract won’t help much in unlocking a reduction in your shipping costs.

 Rather than leaving your contract renegotiation to your employees, consider bringing in a third-party consultant to help with your negotiations.
 Armed with industry experience, consultants negotiate dozens of contracts yearly and can help you to identify the best parts of your agreement to target: specific surcharges, or price floors.
 11% of the top parcel shippers in the US have hired supply chain consultants to negotiate their FedEx, UPS, DHL contracts.
 And these shippers report that parcel consultants reduced shipping costs as much as 49% lower from what the company had been able to negotiate on its own.

 When selecting a consultant, look for one that uses a data-based approach in analyzing parcel agreement and freight spend.
-Also, consider a consultant that can help you select a new carrier, execute a new contract and validate the accuracy of your new contract if you decide to switch carriers.
+Also, consider a consultant with access to special modal pricing that can help you select a new carrier, execute a new contract and validate the accuracy of your new contract if you decide to switch carriers.